Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Experiments

 where $\mathbb{I}[\cdot]$ denotes the indicator function, and $T$ is the total number of training steps.
 Thus, $\% \textit{ASR+}$ captures the proportion of steps in which ASR increases compared to the previous optimization step, which mimics optimization ``momentum''.

-\paragraph{Evaluation Data \& Model Backend.} Finally, we validate and test our ASR on the standard harmbench dataset~\citep{mazeika2024harmbench}, which consists of comprehensive prompts across many attack categories.
-We randomly split the dataset into training and test sets.
-Which consists of 100 and 300 data points, respectively.
-For all of the experiments, we use the \texttt{gpt-4.1\_2025-04-14} model as both the optimizer and inference backend.
+\paragraph{Evaluation Data \& Model Backend.} Finally, we evaluate ASR on the HarmBench dataset~\citep{mazeika2024harmbench}\footnote{\url{https://huggingface.co/datasets/walledai/HarmBench}}, which contains prompts spanning many harm categories.
+An example HarmBench prompt appears in \Cref{fig:harmbench_prompt}.
+We randomly split the dataset into training and test sets, which consist of 100 and 300 data points, respectively.
+For all of the experiments, we use the \texttt{gpt-4.1\_2025-04-14} model as both the optimizer and inference backend, unless otherwise stated.
 We use greedy decoding to facilitate reproducibility.

 \paragraph{Research Questions.} Through our experiments, we aim to address several research questions and outline the expected outcomes.
 First, in \cref{sec:query_manipulation}, we investigate whether current prompt optimizers are vulnerable.
 In other words, can an attacker manipulate the optimization process so that the resulting system becomes more vulnerable?
-Second, we study which components, such as the training data or the objective metric has more influence on the outcome of optimization.
+Second, we study which components, such as the training data or the objective metric have more influence on the outcome of optimization.
 Finally, based on these investigations, our goal is twofold: to design novel attacks specifically tailored to LLM prompt optimization in \cref{sec:fake_attack}, and to propose a potential mitigation strategy in \cref{sec:Reward highlighting}.